sr99622/wabash/README.md

 &nbsp;
 ### Build the Program on the Virtual Machine
 ---
 After installing Linux Mint 21 on the virtual machine, it is optional to update the software as recommended by the operating system.
-To start the build procedure, install git and download the repository as follows.
+To start the build procedure, install git and download the repository into the virtual machine as follows.
 Please note the `cd wabash` command to change the current directory to `wabash`.
 This is the location from which repository scripts should be run.

 ```
 sudo apt install git